Erythromycin 125 mg/5ml Sugar Free Granules for Oral Suspension

 Once reconstituted 14 days

 Granules: do not store above 25°C

-Following reconstitution: store at 2°C - 8°C (in a refrigerator).
-Do not freeze.
+Following reconstitution: do not store above 25°C. Do not freeze.
 When storing keep the cap tightly closed.
 The reconstituted granules have a shelf life of 14 days.
 Shake well before administration.
-Keep out of the reach and sight of children.
+Keep out of the sight and reach of children.

 Amber (Type III) glass bottle with tamper evident polypropylene cap (100 ml, 140 ml, and 150 ml).